MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-custom-app.md

 ---
 title: Add a custom app destination to an eventstream
-description: Learn how to add a custom app or endpoint destination to an eventstream. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to add a custom app or endpoint destination to an eventstream consume streaming events using the Kafka protocol. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu